 As you work, you will need to keep your local

-master branch up-to-date with
+main branch up-to-date with

-master branch in the main Warehouse repository, which moves forward as
+main branch in the main Warehouse repository, which moves forward as

 the maintainers merge pull requests.
 Most people working on the project use

 This assumes that you have Git configured so that when you run the following command:

 git remote -v